Many British households suffer from low water pressure. So, what are your options when it comes to choosing a suitable shower?

 If you’re looking for a simple solution for your bathroom or ensuite, the Alto shower system from Ideal Standard is, well, ideal!
 Optimised for use with low pressure water systems (minimum requirement: 0.1 bar), this exposed thermostatic mixer shower offers precise control over temperature, a cool touch body to prevent accidental burns and an adjustable riser rail.
 Plus, for added peace of mind it comes with Ideal Standard’s reassuring 5 year guarantee.

-4. Bristan 1901 concealed thermostatic mixer shower with slider rail
+4. Bristan Regency 2 sequential thermostatic shower valve with slider rail kit

 When it comes to quality, Bristan showers have an excellent reputation and you’ll find several designs which are suitable for low pressure water systems.

-If you’re planning a traditional bathroom, there are several vintage-inspired Bristan showers to choose from, including this one from their 1901 range.
-With a minimum water pressure requirement of 0.2 bar, it comes with exquisite Edwardian detailing, plus a sleek, unobtrusive concealed valve, with simple controls.
+If you’re planning a traditional bathroom, there are several vintage-inspired Bristan showers to choose from, including this one from their Regency range.
+With a minimum water pressure requirement of 0.1 bar, it comes with exquisite period style detailing, plus a simple concentric valve with easy-grip handle.

-5. Aqualisa Q concealed digital shower pumped with slider rail and wall arm
+5. Aqualisa Visage Q Smart concealed shower pumped with adjustable handset and wall head

 With so many digital and smart showers on the market, find out which is best for you with our handy guide.